Your Guide to Better Understanding and Engaging with Higher Ed

 Led by senior higher education leaders who are faculty and subject matter experts.
 The live sessions of the program will be a combination of short talks, discussion, and opportunities for questions.

-- Identify institutional stakeholders relevant to your service and/or product.
+- Determine institutional stakeholders relevant to your service and/or product based on an institution's governance structure and characteristics.

-- Explain how leadership management and reporting structures affect the way technology investments are made in higher education.
+- Analyze how leadership roles, management practices, and reporting structures shape technology investment decisions in higher education.

-- Explain how funding sources and models influence decisions and processes surrounding technology purchases.
+- Explain how funding sources and consortium participation affect technology purchasing decisions and processes.

 Faculty Application